matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 That is how it should work.

 Yes, IntelliSense is much helped by static types.
-And performance optimization, which he did not list, but I think is one of the biggest benefits.
+And performance optimization, which he did not list, but I think this is one of the biggest benefits.
 We love that in C++.

 And maintenance, I think it is not true.
 I think that they have created problems that they now use types to solve.
 Oh, I